 - Chosen a dessert that doesn’t require so much water and land to produce.

-- Chosen a dessert that doesn’t contribute significantly to methane gas production.
+- Chosen a dessert like our Berry Decadence Bars that doesn’t contribute significantly to methane gas production.

 I’ve seen so many joking memes about people eating junk food and binging on Netflix that I must admit are pretty funny.
 Yet, we know a diet low in sugar, gluten, and dairy coupled with exercise fights inflammation that can dampen your immune system.